{{ model.summary.heading }}

 Critical threshold

-The utilization level where unacceptable latency, queueing, packet loss, exhaustion, or failover-margin loss may occur.
+The higher utilization band where unacceptable latency, queueing, packet loss, exhaustion, or failover-margin loss may occur.

 Planning horizon